Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Results

-If in the above, measurements were not restricted then $W(t)$ would be an $(8\, t L 2^{-N})$-approximate unitary 2-design.
+The proof that the optimal guessing probability is given by formula \eqref{eq:P meas body_intro} can be found in \cite{nielsen_chuang_2010}.
+If in Theorem \ref{thm:approx2Design}, measurements were not restricted then $W(t)$ would be an $(8\, t L 2^{-N})$-approximate unitary 2-design.
 The precise definition of approximate 2-design allows for using an ancillary system in the discrimination process \cite{Eisert_2007}.
-However, we have not included this ancillary system in Result \ref{thm:approx2Design} because it does not provide any advantage.
+However, we have not included this ancillary system in Theorem \ref{thm:approx2Design} because it does not provide any advantage.

-\subsection{Strong localisation}
+\subsection{Strong localisation ($N\ll \log L$)}

-The model under consideration has the property that certain combinations of gates in consecutive sites (e.g.~$U_x, U_{x+1},\ldots, U_{x+l}$) generate right- or left-sided ``semipermeable" walls.
-These are defined as follows : a right-sided ``semipermeable" wall at site $x$ stops the growth towards the right of any operator that arrives at $x$ from the left, but it does not necessarily stop the growth towards the left of any operator that arrives at $x$ from the right.
+The model under consideration has the property that certain combinations of gates in consecutive sites (e.g.~$U_x, U_{x+1},\ldots, U_{x+l}$) generate right- or left-sided walls.
+These are defined as follows: a right-sided wall at site $x$ stops the growth towards the right of any operator that arrives at $x$ from the left, but it does not necessarily stop the growth towards the left of any operator that arrives at $x$ from the right.
 The analogous thing happens for left-sided walls (see Figure~\ref{fig:localisation}).

+These gate configurations have a non-zero probability, hence, they will appear in a sufficiently long chain with a typical circuit.
+Below we provide bounds to this probability.
+The inverse of this probability is the average distance between walls, which can be understood as the \emph{localisation length scale}, and it quantifies the width of the lightcones displayed in Figure~\ref{fig:localisation}.

 Each one-sided wall has some penetration length $l\geq 1$ into the forbidden region.
 Suppose that a realisation of $U_{\rm chain}$ contains a right-sided wall at site $x=0$ with penetration length $l$.
 Then any operator with support on the sites $x\leq 0$ (and identity on $x>0$) is mapped by $(U_{\rm chain})^t$ to an operator with support on $x\leq l$ contained in a specific subspace within the interval $x\in [1,l]$ such that entering into region $x>l$ is impossible for all $t \geq 1$.
 (The restriction to this subspace within the forbidden region can be seen in Figure \ref{fig:localisation} (with $l=1$) by the fact that the right-most points are either yellow followed by red, or white followed by white.
 And the left-most points are either blue followed by yellow, or white followed by white.)
 An initial operator with support on the interval $x\in [1,l]$ which does not have the specific structure mentioned above can pass through and reach the side $x>l$.